Skip to main content

 What are the main barriers to implementing sustainable design in healthcare facilities?

 The primary barriers include higher upfront costs.
 However, life-cycle cost analysis typically shows positive returns.
-Understanding what is sustainability in healthcare helps overcome initial resistance because it clearly demonstrates long-term value.
+Understanding sustainability in healthcare helps reduce resistance.
+It shows the long-term value clearly.

 How long does it typically take to see ROI from sustainability investments?